Table of Contents

 For example, a manager can manage 4-6 subordinates when the nature of work is complex, whereas, the number can go up to 15-20 subordinates for repetitive or fixed work.

 In the past, one manager was capable of managing 1-4 subordinates.
 Because of that, there were many levels of management in one organization.
 In 1980, with the introduction of information technology in business, many organizations flattened their management by reducing the number of managers in an organization.
-After that, the span of control of one manager increased from 1-4 to 1-10 subordinates.
+After that, the span of one manager increased from 1-4 to 1-10 subordinates.

 This was possible because of inexpensive information technology.
 Technology helped in easing out several middle managers’ tasks such as collection and manipulation of operation information.
 Because of this, a manager became capable of managing more subordinates at one time.